Privacy Notice: Applicants

 Research, reporting and statistics

-We will use your information to compile statistics and for research, surveys and market research to help with corporate planning, reporting and University administration, as well as for statutory reporting purposes to external agencies, where required.
+We will use and analyse your information to undertake surveys and market research to help with corporate planning, reporting and University administration.
+We will use external agencies to carry out market research on our behalf.

 Monitoring and compliance

 We will use your information to ensure and monitor our compliance with legislation including laws relating to equality, health and safety and immigration.
+We will also use your information to monitor our compliance with regulatory requirements set by external agencies.

-Article 6(1)(b), which allows us to process personal data when it is necessary for the performance of a contract or for steps taken prior to entering into a contract.
+Article 6(1)(b), which allows us to process personal data when it is necessary for the performance of a contract you are a party to or for steps taken prior to you entering into a contract.
 You enter into a contract with us when you accept an offer of a place (the student contract) and your application and our assessment of that application, which includes the assessment of any criminal convictions you declare, are the first steps to entering into that contract.
 Under your student contract, we deliver and administer your studies, administer finances, operate the University’s regulations, rules, procedures and codes of conduct, communicate with you and deliver facilities and services, among other things.
 We require you to provide any information we reasonably request for the purposes of your application, otherwise we cannot assess your application with a view to making an offer and putting in place your student contract.

 Article 6(1)(c), which allows us to process personal data when it is necessary to comply with a legal obligation.
 We are legally required to provide some reports and statistics to external agencies, as well as monitoring compliance with laws relating to immigration (e.g. visas) and equality, among other things.